What is shared ownership?

 When you buy a shared ownership property, your deposit will be lower than on the open market.
 This is because you only need to raise a deposit for the share you are buying, and not the full open market value.

-To be eligible to apply for a shared ownership home, you will need to register with the local Help to Buy Agent.
+To apply for a shared ownership home, you will first need to register with the local Help to Buy Agent.

 - Annual household income less than £80,000